 How come?
 Well, for the health and safety of the animals, loud noises and explosives definitely aren’t a good idea.

 Instead however, Animal Kingdom recently came up with a solution: Tree of Life Awakenings.

 Every fifteen minutes or so a short, but exciting light projection show occurs that is just the cherry on top of your perfect theme park day!

 Recommended: The Solo Theme Park Traveler’s Guide

 Do I need an entire day to spend at Animal Kingdom?

 To be honest, this one is really up to you, ThemeParkHipster, and what you hope to get out of your solo travels.

 If you’re a thrill seeking type of traveler and only want to enjoy the most thrilling rides, then sure, you could give Animal Kingdom a half- day.

-However, if you truly want to experience everything Animal Kingdom has to offer, from interesting shows to viewing all the animal exhibits, then we would definitely recommend setting aside a full day for Animal Kingdom.
+However, if you truly want to experience everything Animal Kingdom has to offer, from interesting shows to viewing all the animal exhibits, then I would definitely recommend setting aside a full day for Animal Kingdom.